Lausanne, on a budget

 I also love going to the Musée de l’Elysée, the photography museum hosting very interesting temporary photography exhibitions. (www.elysee.ch )

 The Olympic museum is most possibly the most visited museum in the city and this reflects to the entrance fee which is a staggering 20 CHF!
-So if you are not able to check it out this time around, you can simply walk around its gardens, with the stunning, entirely free views.
-Sometimes, I like to sit at the terrace of TOM café, the museum’s restaurant and cafeteria, and have a drink while taking in the views of the surrounding Alps. (www.olympic.org )
+I have visited the museum recently and I believe it’s worth it.
+However if you are not able to check it out this time around due to budget restriction, you can simply walk around its gardens, with the stunning, entirely free views.
+Sometimes, I like to sit at the terrace of TOM café, the museum’s restaurant and cafeteria, and have a drink while taking in the views of the surrounding Alps.
+Tip: the temporary exhibitions of the museum are usually free. (www.olympic.org )

 Lunch, not dinner: eating out can easily wreck your budget if you haven’t planned properly.
 Lunchtime is way better value-for-money and in most restaurants, you can find offers like the “menu of the day”.
 Food trucks, which are currently growing in popularity around town – and around the country – are also a great option for budget-conscious travellers, plus you get to taste ethnic cuisines, from Lebanon and Hungary up to Mexico and Greece.
 Where to find them?
 Place de la Riponne is currently the main base for the food trucks, and you will find a varied selection almost every day of the week (except on Sundays and on market days).